🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 From the Presidential Palace, we took another Grab ride (around 5–7 minutes) to the Imperial Citadel of Thang Long, a UNESCO World Heritage Site and one of the most fascinating stops of our day.

-If you’re in the mood for a scenic stroll, the walk is about 1.5 km or 20 minutes—doable if the weather is pleasant!
+If you're in the mood for a stroll with beautiful garden and historical views, the walk is about 1.5 km or 20 minutes.
+It is really doable if the weather is pleasant!
+We went on a sunny weather so it is really hot during that time (it is recommended to bring your umbrella).

 📍Imperial Citadel of Thang Long in Google Maps